 Creating musical titles like "Redshift Riders," "Crystal Planet," "Is There Love In Space?" and many more, "Satch"as he's known frequently flies the fanciful cosmos of science fiction.
 His deep interest in music recording and instrument technology has led to signature model electric guitars (Ibanez JS series) and amplifiers (Peavey JSX line) often sought by discerning musicians.

-In his new book "Strange Beautiful Music: A Musical Memoir," due out Tuesday (May 6) Satriani recounts his musical journey from a 1970's Long Island, N.Y. kid, through his multi-platinum record selling surge, to where he is today.
+In his book "Strange Beautiful Music: A Musical Memoir," Satriani recounts his musical journey from a 1970's Long Island, N.Y. kid, through his multi-platinum record selling surge, to where he is today.
 The book recounts how Joe's former students, guitar greats Steve Vai and Metallica's Kirk Hammett – and current Chickenfoot bandmates Sammy Hagar, Chad Smith and Michael Anthony (plus many more) – contributed to his inspiring and surprising rise to rock stardom.
 The book is also now available for pre-order in paperback with a new chapter dedicated to his 2016 album "Shockwave Supernova."

 Satriani's cosmic influences in song title and structure are highlighted in these excerpts that he provided to Space.com: